hkleinsorgen/JNIPort/site/finding-a-java-class.md

 JVM current findClass: #'org.apache.poi.hssf.util.HSSFColor$PALE_BLUE'
 ```

 By the way: This is a particularly dreadful example of how to misuse inner classes.
-I had expected PALE_BLUE to be a static field of `HSSFColor` which holds an instance of this class, and which is initialized when the class is loaded.
-And I am not alone: I found this example because I was asked why accessing the static field PALE_BLUE does not work.
-Surprise: `PALE_BLUE` is an inner class which inherits from `HSSFColor`!
+PALE_BLUE is not a static field of `HSSFColor` which holds an instance of this class, and which is initialized when the class is loaded.
+Instead, `PALE_BLUE` is an inner class which inherits from `HSSFColor`.